 It is the policy of the Agency to record an expense for sick leave when leave is actually taken.
 Sick leave is compensated time for absence during work hours arising from employee illness or injury.
-The estimated accumulated amount of unused sick leave is \$121,343 at September 30, 2015.
+The estimated accumulated amount of unused sick leave is \$149,156 and \$121,343 at September 30, 2016 and 2015, respectively.